hats-finance/hats-contracts/docs/claims.md

 In Hats v2, we created a generic arbitration procedure in case some party does not agree with the size of the bounty assigned by the Committee.

-Claims can be disputed via an `arbitrator` contract which implements a dispute mechanism.
-User can start a dispute, which will pause the vault until the `arbitrator` resolves the dispute.
+Claims for bounty payouts can be disputed via an `arbitrator` contract which implements a dispute mechanism.
+User can start a dispute through the `arbitrator`, which can pause the claim until the he resolves the dispute.

 The HATVaults contract only implements some time-out checks in case the arbitrator does not resolve the dispute in time.